apache/nuttx/Documentation/components/binfmt.rst

 .. c:function:: FAR const struct symtab_s *symtab_findbyname(FAR const struct symtab_s *symtab, FAR const char *name, int nsyms);

   Find the symbol in the symbol table with the matching name.
-  This version assumes that table is not ordered with respect to symbol name and, hence, access time will be linear with respect to ``nsyms``.
+  The implementation will be linear with respect to ``nsyms`` if ``CONFIG_SYMTAB_ORDEREDBYNAME`` is not selected, and logarithmic if it is.

   :return:
     A reference to the symbol table entry if an entry with the matching name is found; NULL is returned if the entry is not found.

-.. c:function:: FAR const struct symtab_s *symtab_findorderedbyname(FAR const struct symtab_s *symtab, FAR const char *name, int nsyms);

-  Find the symbol in the symbol table with the matching name.
-  This version assumes that table ordered with respect to symbol name.

-  :return:
-    A reference to the symbol table entry if an entry with the matching name is found; NULL is returned if the entry is not found.

 .. c:function:: FAR const struct symtab_s *symtab_findbyvalue(FAR const struct symtab_s *symtab, FAR void *value, int nsyms);

   Find the symbol in the symbol table whose value closest (but not greater than), the provided value.
-This version assumes that table is not ordered with respect to symbol name and, hence, access time will be linear with respect to ``nsyms``.
+This version assumes that table is not ordered with respect to symbol value and, hence, access time will be linear with respect to ``nsyms``.

   :return:
-    A reference to the symbol table entry if an entry with the matching name is found; ``NULL`` is returned if the entry is not found.
+    A reference to the symbol table entry if an entry with the matching value is found; ``NULL`` is returned if the entry is not found.

 Configuration Variables
 =======================